IASAbout IASDesignHostingPromotionConsultingContact

 • A Prelude to the Study of Physics - A paper first published in Quantum Vol 7 No 2, pg.
 45, Nov/Dec 1996.

-• Physics Pointers - Physics reading guides, links to physics websites, teaching tips, and physics activities.
+• Physics Pointers - Physics reading guides, links to physics websites, teaching science tips, and physics activities.

 • Web Physics Project - A flexible low budget outlet for small volume, high quality, HTML-based curricular material.
 It provides a forum for physics educators to exchange curriculum ideas and resources that make use of web technology (primarily public domain material), and prov